-Reports must be in a folder or binder and follow the "Small Pet Outline" available at the office or online http://web.extension.illinois.edu/lm/downloads/47101.pdf information.
+Reports must be in a folder or binder and follow the "Small Pet Outline" available at the office or online http://web.extension.illinois.edu/lm/downloads/47101.pdf pet or personal learning experiences, project planning sheet, pictures of the pet and the equipment used for care.

-Small pet reports must be turned in on FRI-DAY, APRIL 5TH by 4:30p.m. at the Extension office or at the Small Pet Showmanship Clinic on Friday, May 5th.
-Include project book with report.
+Small pet reports must be turned in on FRI-DAY, APRIL 20TH by 4:30p.m. at the Extension office or at the Small Pet Showmanship Clinic on Friday, May 5th.
+Include project book with re-